theslate/SnapWork/.clinerules/git-workflow-guide.md

 5. If code files changed, run `dotnet build` (and tests when available).
 For documentation-only updates (`memory-bank/*.md`, `.clinerules/*.md`, `README.md`, other Markdown), skip build/test and instead confirm tables, identifiers, and links remain accurate.
 6. Resolve all diagnostics triggered by code changes (not applicable for documentation-only updates).
 7. Stage only intended files.
-8. Commit the completed task immediately using a Conventional Commit message; do not batch multiple tasks into a single commit.
+8. Commit the completed task immediately using a Conventional Commit message written via the template file (`git commit -F scripts/commit-message-template.md`); do not batch multiple tasks into a single commit.
+Include `MXX-WI-YY` identifiers (summary and `Refs` footer) when the commit implements or completes a tracked work item; omit them for generalized maintenance not tied to a specific item.
 9. Amend the commit (`git commit --amend --no-edit`) if formatting or analyzer fixes add further changes.
 10. Open a PR; do not push directly to `main`.